Vegan Pumpkin Pancakes

 These vegan pumpkin pancakes contain both pumpkin puree and pumpkin spice making them the perfect fall time breakfast.

-They are also very easy to prepare so everyone can give them a try!
+They are also very easy to prepare so that everyone can give them a try!

 INGREDIENTS FOR FLUFFY PUMPKIN PANCAKE